sergepilipchuk/wpf-isupportparentviewmodel/README.md

 }
 ```

-In `ViewModelBase` descendants, override the `OnParentViewModelChanged` method to raise property change notifications for `ParentViewModel`:
+Override the `OnParentViewModelChanged` method in a `ViewModelBase` descendant only if your child view model implementation includes custom parent view model changes.

 ```cs
 protected override void OnParentViewModelChanged(object parentViewModel) {